lcodeca/MoSTScenario/README.md

 ## Monaco SUMO Traffic (MoST) Scenario

 Contacts: Lara CODECA [codeca@eurecom.fr], A-Team [a-team@eurecom.fr]

 This project is licensed under the terms of the GPLv3 license.

-MoST Scenario is meant to be used with SUMO (Simulator of Urban MObility) and it has been tested with [SUMO 0.32.0](https://github.com/DLR-TS/sumo/tree/v0_32_0).
+MoST Scenario is meant to be used with SUMO (Simulator of Urban MObility).
+* Version 0.1 has been tested with [SUMO 0.32.0](https://github.com/eclipse/sumo/tree/v0_32_0).
+* For the following commits is necessary to use (at least) [Eclipse SUMO Version 1c6dcbf191](https://github.com/eclipse/sumo) due to the major improvements they made to the public transport system.

 Please refer to the [SUMO wiki](http://sumo.dlr.de/wiki/Simulation_of_Urban_MObility_-_Wiki) for further information on the simulator itself.

 #### How to cite it: [BibTeX](https://github.com/lcodeca/MoSTScenario/blob/master/misc/cite.bib)